PilzDE/Pilz_PSENrd3.1_live_and_IndustrialPI_4/README.md

 Exit the configuration tool with the esc key.

 > [!Tip]
-> Try whether the setting has worked. press Y or Z.
+> Try whether the setting has worked. for example press Y or Z.

 ### 5.3 Update System packages

 > [!Tip]
 > Connect your IndustrialPI to the Internet for the first time via the Ethernet interface.
+> [!Tip]
+> If you connect your IndustrialPI with a WiFi- Hotspot follow the points of [Set up Cockpit-IndustrialPI](#83-set-up-cockpit-industrialpi)

 + get all updates with the commando